Last Updated on July 3, 2025 by Rose Ann Palac

 Slowly shift your weight to your right leg as you lift your left foot.
 Focus on the movement, keeping it slow, deliberate, and controlled.
 The emphasis is on mindfulness and balance rather than speed – which makes it a great senior fitness exercise.

+Place your left foot forward, heel touching the ground first, followed by the ball of your foot.
+Ensure a smooth and controlled transfer of weight to the left foot.
 As your left foot touches the ground, transfer your weight gradually from the right foot to the left foot.
 Shift your weight forward onto your left foot while keeping the right foot light and relaxed.

+Now, slowly lift your right foot, focusing on balance and control.
+Keep your movements deliberate.
 Step forward with your right foot, heel first, followed by the ball of your foot.
 Transfer your weight gradually from the left foot to the right foot as it touches the ground.

 Coordinate your breath with your steps.
 Inhale as you lift your foot and prepare to step forward, and exhale as your foot touches the ground and your weight shifts.